CcMarc/AbuseIPDB/README.md

    - Locate **AbuseIPDB** in the list, click **Install**, and confirm by clicking **Install** again.

 4. **Configure the Plugin**
-   - After installation, you'll find an **AbuseIPDB Settings** element under the admin's **Configuration** tab.
+   - After installation, you'll find an **AbuseIPDB Settings** element under the admin's **Configuration** tab where you can configure the module.
-   - Follow the configuration steps outlined below to finalize the setup.

 ---

 ## Files to Upload

 To install or upgrade the AbuseIPDB plugin, upload the following files to your Zen Cart file system, maintaining the directory structure:

 ```
 zc_plugins/AbuseIPDB/vX.X.X/manifest.php